sefaalanur/Hotel_Booking_System-C-/README.md

  **Clone the Repository**

- Build the Project
+ Build and Run the Project
  - dotnet build
- Run the Program
  - dotnet run